-Network Exposure Functions, such as SCEF (defined in 3GPP TS 23.682) and NEF (defined in 3GPP TS 29.522), specify various Network APIs for third parties.
-The Vehicle System could be triggered via a control plane message to establish its IP connection to the MSP Servers with its currently used IP address.
+Network exposure functions, such as SCEF (defined in 3GPP TS 23.682) and NEF (defined in 3GPP TS 29.522), specify various network APIs for third parties.
+The vehicle system could be triggered via a control plane message to establish its IP connection to the mobility service instances with its currently used IP address.

-One solution example demonstrated in Figure 33 shows how the oneM2M framework leverages the exposure functions of Cellular Networks [8].
-In this example, the oneM2M function in the MSP Server will continuously maintain the ID-IP binding between the vehicle oneM2M ID and its IP address.
-The binding can be updated periodically or by an event that uses the Cellular Network exposure function to trigger the oneM2M function in the vehicle system for updating its IP address.
-The applications using the oneM2M framework in the MSP Server will only need to know the unique ID to wake and reach the Vehicle System.
+One solution example demonstrated in Figure 33 shows how the oneM2M framework leverages the exposure functions of cellular networks [8].
+In this example, the oneM2M function in the mobility service instance will continuously maintain the ID-IP binding between the vehicle oneM2M ID and its IP address.
+The binding can be updated periodically or by an event that uses the cellular network exposure function to trigger the oneM2M function in the vehicle system for updating its IP address.
+The applications using the oneM2M framework in the mobility service instance will only need to know the unique ID to wake and reach the vehicle system.

 Figure 33.
-Example of Network Exposure Functions.
+Examples of network exposure functions.

-Recommendations on the technologies to be used for Vehicle System Reachability are as follows.
+Recommendations on the technologies to be used for vehicle system reachability are as follows.

-- Solution 2 is preferable for supporting both Cellular Network and WLAN access types, which is an architectural requirement in the AECC System.
-It is recommended to deploy this solution as an AECC function, but it is also flexible enough to be implemented by a third-party application that is outside the AECC System. - Solution 1 could be a fallback solution when the Cellular Network is the only access to be used for push services, since Solution 1 already has good adoption in many existing industry sectors, such as automotive and other IoT systems. - Solution 3 would be promising to replace Solution 1 in Cellular Networks that support the SCEF/NEF, due to the advantages of less Vehicle System complexity and better extensibility as compared to Solution 1.
+• Solution 2 is preferable for supporting both cellular network and WLAN access types, which is an architectural requirement in the AECC system.
+It is recommended to deploy this solution as an AECC system function, but it is also flexible enough to be implemented by a third-party application that is outside the AECC system.

+- Solution 1 could be a fallback solution when the cellular network is the only access to be used for push services, since Solution 1 already has good adoption in many existing industry sectors, such as automotive and other IoT systems. - Solution 3 would be promising to replace Solution 1 in cellular networks that support the SCEF/NEF, due to the advantages of less vehicle system complexity and better extensibility as compared to Solution 1.